-Food Technology's editorial purpose is to present information regarding the development of new and improved food sources, products, and processes, their proper utilization by industry and the consumer, and their effective regulation by government agencies.
 Feature articles cover all aspects of food, from growing and harvesting to production, distribution, and consumption.
-Topics include but are not limited to automation, biochemistry, biology, biotechnology, chemistry, consumer trends, education, energy analysis, engineering, experimental design, food safety & defense, foodservice, information retrieval, ingredients, labeling, laboratory analysis, management, marketing, microbiology, nanotechnology, nutrition & health, packaging, pollution control, processing, product development, quality assurance, regulation, research, sensory, supply chain management, and sustainability.
+Topics include but are not limited to automation, biochemistry, biology, biotechnology, chemistry, consumer trends, education, energy analysis, engineering, experimental design, food safety and defense, foodservice, information retrieval, ingredients, labeling, laboratory analysis, management, marketing, microbiology, nanotechnology, nutrition and health, packaging, pollution control, processing, product development, quality assurance, regulation, research, sensory, supply chain management, and sustainability.

-Authors should submit an outline of the proposed article to the Editor for prompt advice as to whether the article would be suitable.
+Authors should submit an outline or abstract of the proposed article to the editor for advice as to whether the article would be suitable.
 Authors need not be members of the Institute of Food Technologists.

 To be considered for publication, an article must report on a significant development; have a direct bearing on food, IFT, or IFT members; be of interest to a significant number of IFT members; include sufficient data to support claims and/or conclusions; not have been published elsewhere; and not be under consideration for publication elsewhere.